Sellmore-Co/campaign-cart/docs/Vouchers.md

 ```

 The system will automatically:
-1. Show built-in retail discounts when products have them
+1. Show built-in retail discounts when products have them.
-2. Show the original subtotal when a coupon is applied
+2. Show the original subtotal (`original_subtotal` from cart totals) in the `compare-total` element if a coupon is applied (`totals.discount > 0`).
-3. Select the higher price when both are present
+3. Select the higher price for comparison if both retail and coupon-based original prices are relevant.

 ## Advanced Usage